Alejo-Silvarrey/IDR-IIsim/README.md

   - Wastewater treatment plants
   - Manufacturing
   - Pulp and paper industry
+  - Crude oil refinery
-  - Fashion industry
+  - Waste incineration
-  - Data centers
+  - Biorefinery

 Finally, we have not included for the moment any process to produce the energy requirements or methods to capture and reuse emissions or waste.